 I don’t know as I’ve never really sent it or received it during any of my text conversations.

-Well, hope you guys enjoyed learning about the stamp emoji – I’d love to hear from you!
+Well, hope you guys enjoyed learning about the stamp emoji – I’d love to hear from you with a comment!